egreenfield323/restaurant-management-app/README.md

 # 🍽️ Restaurant Management App

 A Vue.js-based restaurant management application that uses a mock REST API via JSON Server.
+Users can enter restaurant information to keep track of their favorite places to eat.

 ## 🛠️ Tech Stack